 Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

-What you'll find in this article: a practical guide to understanding the differences between hybrid and multi-cloud strategies, how to evaluate which model suits your business, and what to consider before scaling.
-Includes real-world insights from EZOps Cloud.
+What you'll find in this article: a practical guide to understanding what is multi cloud vs hybrid cloud, how each model works in real cloud environments, and what to consider before choosing a long-term cloud strategy.

-Why read it: if you're building or modernizing your cloud infrastructure and wondering which architecture to choose, this article will help you decide with clarity.
+Why read it: if you're modernizing your infrastructure and evaluating hybrid vs multi cloud options, this article helps you decide with clarity and confidence.

-Let’s start with the basics: before diving into which model works best for your business, it helps to clarify what each approach actually means.
+Let’s start with the basics: before diving into which model works best for your business, it helps to clarify what is multi cloud vs hybrid cloud in practice.

-Hybrid Cloud is the combination of on-premises infrastructure (or private cloud) with public cloud services, connected to work together as a unified system.
-Think: your legacy systems integrated with AWS or Azure.
+Hybrid Cloud is the combination of on-premises infrastructure or private data centers with public cloud services, connected to operate as a unified cloud computing environment.
+This model is often referred to as a business hybrid cloud when it supports regulatory, security, or legacy requirements.

 1. Pros and cons